-Air pollution is the major environmental issue associated with our Steam Assisted Gravity Drainage ("SAGD")1 facilities in the oil sands operation project.
-The Group is subject to strict air quality standards in Alberta, in which we fully comply with Alberta Ambient Air Quality Objectives which are developed under the EPEA by the Government of Alberta for managing and protecting the air quality.
-The EPEA Approval (the "Approval") set out the limit of emission of various pollutants, including nitrogen oxides and sulphur dioxide.
+Air emissions are the major environmental issue associated with our Steam Assisted Gravity Drainage ("SAGD")1 facilities in the oil sands operation project (the "Project").
+The Group is subject to strict air quality standards, in which we fully comply with Ambient Air Quality Objectives (AAAQO) developed under the EPEA by the Government of Alberta for managing and protecting the air quality.
+The EPEA Approval (the "Approval") sets out emission limits of various pollutants, including nitrogen oxides and sulphur dioxide.
 We are required to design and operate facilities below the levels specified in the Ambient Air Quality Objectives.
 For example, our SAGD facilities are designed with integrated natural gas driven cogeneration, which are more economic than purchasing electricity from the grid and have fewer air emissions than coal power generation.

-To reduce the air pollution impact with surrounding stakeholders, we commissioned a qualified consultancy to conduct an air quality assessment to predict the levels of pollutant by our West Ells project before its commencement.
-The assessment result indicated the pollutants produced would remain within the air quality standards imposed by the Government of Alberta.
-In 2020, we continuously monitor our SAGD facilities to ensure compliance with the applicable environmental laws, regulations and standards in Canada.
-We will monitor the air quality at several monitoring stations positioned around the facilities.
-The significant decrease in air pollutants emissions from stationary combustion in 2020 was mainly attributable to the temporary suspension of production since March 31, 2020 due to the severe decline in crude oil price and the outbreak of COVID-19 in North America.
-The decrease in air pollutant emission from mobile combustion in 2020 was due to decrease in fuel consumption and travel distance by company vehicles as a result of the decrease in field staff and number of vehicles needed to support them subsequent to the temporary suspension of production.
+Prior to receiving the Approval, we commissioned a qualified consultancy to conduct an air quality assessment to predict the levels of pollutant from the Project before its commencement.
+The assessment result did not predict any exceedances of air quality standards imposed by the Government of Alberta.
+In 2021, air emissions did not exceed AAAQOs or Approval limits.
+The Group employs a flare management strategy to minimizing flaring during normal operations and has installed a Vapour Recovery Unit (VRU) to control the release of process gases otherwise vented.
+In addition, there are low NOx burners installed on the steam generator as well as a Continuous Emissions Monitoring System (CEMS) to monitor NOx emissions to ensure emissions limits are not exceeded.
+The decrease in air pollutants emissions from stationary combustion in 2021 was mainly attributable to the temporary suspension of production since March 31, 2020.
+Whereas the Steam Generator was operated for 4 months in 2020 and accounted for a significant portion of air emissions, it did not operate in 2021.
+The increase in air emissions from mobile combustion in 2021 was due to increase in fuel consumption and travel distance by company vehicles as a result of the ramp up of field staff to support preliminary preparatory work for resumption of production at the Project.
 The decrease in sulphur dioxide emission from stationary combustion was mainly due to a decrease in combustion of natural gas subsequent to the temporary suspension of production.
-The slight decrease in particulate matter emission from stationary combustion was due to the decrease in diesel consumption from stationary source as a result of the temporary suspension of production since March 31, 2020.
+The slight decrease in particulate matter emission from stationary combustion was due to the temporary suspension of production since March 31, 2020.